 About 100 m away from the cave, the canal entered a tunnel about 200 m long, which was also produced by the peasants with drill rods, hammers and powders.

-The canal is designed in the manner that permits water to flow down naturally around the body of the mountain and descends 30 cm per 1,000 m.
-For each 500 metres, a water-gate or a water pipe was installed, to control the flow and to channel the water into the farmland and villages.
+The canal is designed in a manner that permits water to flow down naturally around the body of the mountain and descends 30 cm per 1,000 m.
+For every 500 metres, a water gate or a water pipe was installed, to control the flow and to channel the water into the farmland and villages.

 A World of Utopia

 It took the peasants 11 years to construct a 2 m wide and 50 km long stone canal into the cliff face.

 In September 1978, the entire project was completed.
 With the help of nearly everyone available in the region – teachers, students and government officials – all dry fields were converted into rice paddy.
 Next year, Badong County raised a bumper rice crop and the villagers in the lower reach of Dragon King Valley in a neighbouring county beat the drums and gongs and exploded firecrackers when they carried loads of freshly harvested rice to the people in the upper reach to express their gratitude.